Pronunciation of '要唔要'

 Word Origin

-The phrase originates from Cantonese, a major Chinese dialect spoken primarily in Hong Kong, Macau, and Guangdong province.
+The phrase originates from Cantonese, a major Chinese dialect spoken in Hong Kong, Macau, and Guangdong province.

 Pronunciation Details